sazzad1012/NLP_Project/README.md

                                   document_assembler2, tokenizer2, finisher2])
     return ...
 ```
-For extracting the features, first stop-words are removed and then the word-tokens are converted into feature vectors using [Word2Vec](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf) as implemented in ```Spark NLP```:
+For extracting the features, first stop-words are removed and then the word-tokens are converted into feature vectors (see ```yyy.py```)  using [Word2Vec](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf) as implemented in ```Spark NLP```:
 ```python
 def feature_extract(train_t):
     stopWords = spark_ft.StopWordsRemover.loadDefaultStopWords('english')